nurse using sonogram on patient's heart

 Simulation-Based Medical Education

-Based at Mount Sinai West, the Center for Advanced Medical Simulation (CAMS) is the first NYC-based simulation program to rec accreditation from the Society for Simulation in Healthcare.
-Established in 2007, it is now a system-wide center for the education of residents, fellows, nurses, respiratory therapists and faculty from several departments including Pulmonary & Critical Care, Anesthesia, Internal Medicine, Emergency Medicine, General Surgery Critical Care Nursing and Respiratory Therapy.
+The Center for Advanced Medical Simulation, based at Mount Sinai West, is the first New York City-based simulation program to receive accreditation from the Society for Simulation in Healthcare.
+Established in 2007, it is a system-wide center for the education of residents, fellows, nurses, respiratory therapists, and faculty across several departments.

-A one-year Fellowship in Simulation was created in 2010 as a joint collaboration with the Department of Emergency Medicine.
-In addition, Pulmonary & Critical Care Fellows with a career interest in medical simulation have the opportunity to complete a 9-12 month Simulation Fellowship within the 3-year fellowship structure.
-Simulation fellows work closely with faculty members to conduct education research, quality improvement and patient safety studies.
+Pulmonary and Critical Care Medicine fellows with a career interest in medical simulation have the opportunity to complete a 9-12 month fellowship within the three-year fellowship structure.
+Simulation fellows work closely with faculty members to conduct education research, quality improvement, and patient safety studies.

 Fellows receive extensive training in point-of-care ultrasonography, beginning with a three-day regional introductory course during the first month of fellowship.
 This is followed by an intensive, mastery-learning approach to training using a web-based image archiving application to deliver immediate and instructive feedback to fellows.
 Train-the-trainer sessions are used to enhance the teaching skills of fellows, many of whom have become faculty at the national level.
-Training in advanced echo and transesophageal echocardiography is also available.
+We also train in advanced echocardiography and transesophageal echocardiography.

-The fellowship program offers a specialized Clinician Educator Track (CET) to provide foundational education in the method and practices of teaching health care providers.
-The backbone of our CET is the Teaching Scholars Curriculum (TSC), a 124-month medical educator curriculum delivered in a novel hybrid model (asynchronous-virtual) to accommodate the busy schedules of subspecialty fellows.
+The fellowship program offers a specialized Clinician Educator Track to provide foundational education in the method and practices of teaching health care providers.
+The backbone of the Clinician Educator Track is the Teaching Scholars Curriculum, a one-year medical educator curriculum delivered in a hybrid model to accommodate the busy schedules of subspecialty fellows.
 In parallel and with close mentorship, scholars design, implement, and disseminate a medical education capstone project.

-• Utilize core TSC elements to conduct medical education scholarship
+• Utilize core Teaching Scholars Curriculum elements to conduct medical education scholarship

 • Engage widely with members of the Mount Sinai Health System medical educator community